gouherdanish/gouherdanish.github.io/_posts/2024-09-23-git-concepts.md

 - Give suitable unique name of repository (say _my-unique-repo_)
 - Click create

-PS - Note the <git remote add origin command> which we will use in Step 4
+PS - Note the `git remote add origin ...` which we will use in Step 4

 **Step 4 - Add remote origin**